DanZab/az800/1-ADDomainServices/1-BuildDCs/labs.md

 ### Lesson Objectives Covered:
 - Deploy and manage domain controllers on-premises
 - Deploy and manage domain controllers in Azure

+### Hints
+- Think about the requirements to promote a DC in Azure.
+You will need to troubleshoot to validate these are in place to add your second domain controller.

 ---